agameraaron/shuffler/README.md

 ### To Do:

 ##### High priority:
+- Removes only top entry, not selected as intended
+- Load prompt does not show files under specified suffix
+- New Button graphics for sorts and renaming
-- Fullscreen name entry screen.
+- Wider name entry screen to accomodate more buttons
 - Sort up/down options
-- Edit entry option
+- Rename entry option (button and by double clicking)
 - Instead of reversing direction, the cycle should start again from the beginning of the list.

 ##### Low priority:
-- Textures mode
+- Save and load prompts should be unmovable

+##### Wish list:
+- Allow textures to represent each entry

 ### History:
 I wanted something to make decisions for me during streaming sessions.
 This is what I came up with.
 It works something like a digital roulette wheel including initial spin power and deceleration over time.
 Maybe a graphic representation of a wheel can be implemented in the future.